Abdulmuj33b/TechCrush_Capstone_TeamStark/reports/medium-draft.md

 Certain chest pain types had strong correlation with heart disease presence.

-Age remained a consistent predictor — reminding us that lifestyle and early intervention matter.
+Age remained a consistent predictor -reminding us that lifestyle and early intervention matter.

 We created and saved our plots — ROC curves, confusion matrices, and feature importance charts — which all painted a picture of a model that wasn’t just accurate but interpretable.